ONSgeo/Area_Classification/README.md

 * Manual download needed for Northern Ireland disability data required to calculate SIR.

 ### Scotland
 At this time the bulk files are only available for the output area (OA) geography, so currently data for [Scotland is manually downloaded from Scotland's Census Search Census Data](https://www.scotlandscensus.gov.uk/search-the-census#/search-by).
 Table codes generally start with "UV".
-The manual download was completed 22 April 2025 (two exceptions listed below).<br>**Note:** it is not advised to aggregate from a lower level of geography (such as OA), if the geography is available as an option on the Flexible Table Builder as cell key perturbation has been used to help protect the confidentiality of data within tables.
+The manual download was completed 22 April 2025 (three exceptions listed below).<br>**Note:** it is not advised to aggregate from a lower level of geography (such as OA), if the geography is available as an option on the Flexible Table Builder as cell key perturbation has been used to help protect the confidentiality of data within tables.
 This means that cells might not sum to sub totals and totals due to these Statistical Disclosure Controls (SDC).
 When building tables using smaller geographies this protection is applied to a lot of cells and doesn’t always cancel out.
 So, there are differences when you add them all up.
 Perturbation is consistent and repeatable so will always be applied consistently when the same records contribute to the cell total.

 **Exceptions:**<br>
 Manual downloads needed for: